My Tokyo Guide

 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

-Habushiura Shore is a 6.5 kilometer-long white sand beach that rests under tall cliffs on the eastern side of Niijima, one of the Izu Islands.
-Niijima is one of 100 small islands, nine of which are populated, that offer Tokyo residents an easy and blissful escape from it all.
-With transparent water and large waves, Habushiura is one of the most popular beaches on Niijima, and is ideal for surfing and fishing.
+Habushiura Shore is a 6.5-kilometer-long white sand beach that rests under tall cliffs on the eastern side of Niijima Island, one of the Izu Islands.
+Emerald-green seawater and large waves make Habushiura one of the most popular beaches on Niijima, and is ideal for surfing and fishing.

 HOME > Habushiura Shore